mukeshmk/chat-app/README.md

     - open terminal and start server using 'npm start'.
     - open another terminal and run 'npm run dev'.

-The command `npm run dev` starts the webpack-cli and updates the `bundle.js` file which is then redeployed on the server and then the UI is updated.
+The command `npm run dev` starts the webpack-cli and updates the `bundle.js` file.
+The changes are then redeployed on the server and then the UI is updated.